Artificial Grass Hockey Pitches - The Modern Hockey Choice

 Safety and sports protection

 Artificial grass provides more uniform cushioning and support, reducing the burden on players' knees, ankles and muscles, reducing the risk of sports injuries, and making the game longer and safer.
+At the same time, the drainage system of artificial turf can remove standing water and ensure that the field is not slippery.
+This reduces the risk of players slipping.

 All-weather use